Installing Authentication Verifier Agent on Linux in Acunetix 360 (RedHat Distribution)

 5. Run systemctl daemon-reload

-This command will stop and delete the verifier agent service.
-If required, you can delete the related folder.
+Running these commands will stop and delete the verifier agent service.
+If required, you can delete the related folder as well.

 « Back to the Acunetix Support Page